natsu90/hail-article/README.md

 3. `composer install`

+4. `php artisan key:generate`

-4. Publish using `php artisan serve`, or Homestead in my case
+5. Publish using `php artisan serve`, or Homestead in my case

-5. Set Redirect URI in Hail.to account to `https://your-url/callback`
+6. Set Redirect URI in Hail.to account to `https://your-url/callback`

 ### Tests